-The speakers were described by Chief Executive Ana Christie as ‘exceptional entrepreneurs’ who shared their own stories which ‘motivated’ and ‘inspired’ an audience of Sussex Business people.
+The speakers were described by Chief Executive, Ana Christie as ‘exceptional entrepreneurs’ who shared their own stories; which ‘motivated’ and ‘inspired’ an audience of Sussex Business people.

-Speaker Caprice addressed her audience without notes or use of a lectern, but confidently moved around the stage as if on an international catwalk.
+Speaker Caprice addressed her audience without notes or use of a lectern; but confidently moved around the stage as if on an international catwalk.
 This time using her business voice to great effect.
 She bared her soul to an enthralled audience, having much to say to both women and men.
-Caprice speaking professionally, effectively and entertainingly to a bespoke Sussex business audience was really excited and proud of the recent licensing agreements and work she is involved in with TK-Maxx as just one of her business ventures
+Caprice speaking professionally, effectively and entertainingly to a bespoke Sussex business audience; was really excited and proud of the recent licensing agreements and work she is involved in with TK-Maxx as just one of her business ventures

-Caprice does not believe in luck, she recounts being brought up in a very humble family in a poor part of Los Angeles, before someone connected to the business saying to her ‘You would make a great model’.
-The rest is history and the challenge for many people in modelling is what they do when the first wrinkle appears and the phone does not ring.
+Caprice does not believe in luck, she recounts being brought up in a very humble family in a poor part of Los Angeles.
+Before someone connected to the business saying to her ‘You would make a great model’.
+The rest is history and the challenge for many people in modelling; is what they do when the first wrinkle appears and the phone does not ring.
 This was not a problem for Caprice starting up her own range of lingerie and building a successful business with worldwide licenses.

 Her main points which she emphasised towards the end of her entertaining and informative talk

-1. Passion. – You must have a passion for what you do.
+- Passion – You must have a passion for what you do.

-3. Look after your employees and hire the best.
+- Look after your employees and hire the best.
 She gives two bonuses a year to her staff as thanks for what they have achieved.

-Afterwards, Caprice made time for everyone posing for photos with open mouthed executives and chatting to those that had individual questions.
+Afterwards, Caprice made time for everyone posing for photos with open mouthed executives; and chatting to those that had individual questions.
 This impressed the already won over crowd.

-Speaker Kevin Byrne, CEO and founder of Checkatrade.com spoke from the heart, describing in detail the principles he applies to his business.
+Speaker Kevin Byrne, CEO and founder of Checkatrade.com spoke from the heart; describing in detail the principles he applies to his business.
 He believed the culture of a company is the most important part of the organisation.
 He stated he enjoyed ‘building people’ and advised in taking on staff smarter than yourself.

-4. Being understood
+- Being understood

 Anthony was encouraging to his business audience by saying ‘You don’t have to be good at sales to make sales’.
-Then went through a series of procedures, NOT a script as he pointed out to help getting to the prospective client.
-Such was his confidence in his approach he offered to ring prospective clients for any of the delegates from the stage.
+Then went through a series of procedures; NOT a script as he pointed out, to help getting to the prospective client.
+Such was his confidence in his approach, he offered to ring prospective clients for any of the delegates from the stage.

-Liam Hackett, CEO of ‘Ditch the Label’ gave an honest and moving talk in the development of his anti-bullying charity.
-Bravely admitting to his own awful bullying as a child and how that has developed into one of the largest ant-bullying charities in the UK which is expanding it advice into America and Mexico.
+Liam Hackett, CEO of Ditch the Label gave an honest and moving talk in the development of his anti-bullying charity.
+Bravely admitting to his own awful bullying as a child and how that has developed; into one of the largest anti-bullying charities in the UK which is expanding into America and Mexico.
 He emphasised the importance of USP’s, building credibility, build through leadership and creating strong strategic partnerships.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
-He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
+He’s lectured at University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
-As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.
+As well as speaking regularly at festivals and industry conferences.
+He has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.